simonbe/docs/GettingStartedJobSearch.md

 	https://jobsearch.api.jobtechdev.se/taxonomy/search?offset=0&limit=10&q=souschef

 **NB! this endpoint is deprecated and will be terminated by end of 2020.
-Use our [Taxonomy API](https://www.jobtechdev.se/docs/taxonomy/getting-started/) API instead**
+Use our [Taxonomy API(https://jobtechdev.se/docs/taxonomy/getting-started/) instead**

 Now you can use the conceptId (iugg_Qq9_QHH) in _Open-Search_ to fetch the ads registered with the term "souschef" in the occupation-name field: